breno-c-bispo/HGSP_BrainFunctionalConnectivityAnalysis/README.md

 ### <a id='general_information'></a> General information:

- The primary purpose of this project is to reproduce the results depicted in the papers entitled **Emergence of Higher-Order Functional Brain Connectivity with Hypergraph Signal Processing**, *EUSIPCO 2024*, and **From Pairwise to Higher-order Clustering: A (Hyper-)graph Signal Processing Approach on Brain Functional Connectivity Analysis** *IEEE Transactions on Medical Imaging*.
+ The primary purpose of this project is to reproduce the results depicted in the papers entitled **Emergence of Higher-Order Functional Brain Connectivity with Hypergraph Signal Processing**, *EUSIPCO 2024*, and **From Pairwise to Higher-order Clustering: A (Hyper-)graph Signal Processing Approach on Brain Functional Connectivity Analysis**, *IEEE Transactions on Medical Imaging*.

 ### <a id='content'></a> Content: